-- where and insofar as the individual already has the information (article 13(4) of the GDPR) and where personal data has not been obtained from the data subject; - when notice proves impossible or would involve a disproportionate effort, in particular for processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, subject to the conditions and safeguards referred to in article 89(1) of the GDPR; - insofar as notification is likely to render impossible or seriously impair the achievement of the objectives of that PII processing.
-In such cases the owner shall take appropriate measures to protect the individual's rights and freedoms and legitimate interests, including making notice publicly available; - obtaining or disclosure is expressly laid down by EU or Portuguese law and provides appropriate measures to protect the individual's legitimate interests; or - where the personal data must remain confidential subject to an obligation of professional secrecy regulated by EU or Portuguese law, including a statutory obligation of secrecy.
+where and insofar as the individual already has the information (article 13(4) of the GDPR):

+- where PII has not been obtained from the individual, in any of the following cases: - when notice proves impossible or would involve a disproportionate effort, in particular for processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, subject to the conditions and safeguards referred to in article 89(1) of the GDPR; - insofar as notification is likely to render impossible or seriously impair the achievement of the objectives of that PII processing.
+In such cases the owner shall take appropriate measures to protect the individual's rights and freedoms and legitimate interests, including making notice publicly available: - obtaining or disclosure is expressly laid down by EU or Portuguese law and provides appropriate measures to protect the individual's legitimate interests; or - where the personal data must remain confidential subject to an obligation of professional secrecy regulated by EU or Portuguese law, including a statutory obligation of secrecy.